BehindTheMusicTree/audiometa/CONTRIBUTING.md

    - Update TODO items if needed to reflect current project status

 3. Update the changelog (`CHANGELOG.md`) with the new release version and changes
-   - Review changes since last release and decide on version number (following Semantic Versioning)
+   - Review changes in the `[Unreleased]` section and decide on version number (following Semantic Versioning)
    - Move content from `[Unreleased]` section to new version entry with date (e.g., `## [0.2.3] - 2025-11-17`)
-   - Contributors should not modify the changelog; this is maintained by maintainers during releases
+   - Review and consolidate entries if needed (group similar changes, ensure clarity)
+   - Leave the `[Unreleased]` section empty (or with a placeholder) for future PRs

 4. Bump version numbers using `bump2version`: